schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Forehand Crossover

-A cleaner informs a illustration at a dormitory.
+A cleaner informs an illustration at a dormitory.

 ## Telepathic Footing